Can Anti-Freeze Valves Replace Glycol In A Heat Pump System? Alto Energy | Blog

 Can Anti-Freeze Valves Replace Glycol in a Heat Pump System?

-3. Performance: Glycol is a gloopy, viscous liquid which, even when mixed with water, can reduce the efficiency of a heat pump.
-Adding glycol to the system will mean the heat pump needs to work harder to move the liquid through the system.
-Water, on the other hand, is very fluid which is preferable in a heat pump system.
+3. Performance: Glycol is a viscous liquid, and even when diluted with water, it can reduce the efficiency of a heat pump.
+This increased viscosity means the system has to work harder to circulate the fluid, which can impact overall energy efficiency.

-4. Toxicity: Glycol is toxic if ingested, so care must be taken when draining down the system.
+4. Toxicity: Glycol is toxic if ingested, so great care must be taken when draining the system to avoid contamination.

 What at are the Benefits of Anti-Freeze Valves?